 From day one, the health department released data about patients and issued bulletins on their health condition.
 This continued until the first cluster of cases (three medical students who had returned from Wuhan) were cured of COVID-19 and discharged from the hospital.

-- When the second cluster was reported and more cases were identified, the strategy of contact tracing became progressively harder.
+When the second cluster was reported and more cases were identified, the strategy of contact tracing became progressively harder.
 Surveillance at airports did not prove effective and a family coming in from Italy slipped through the Kochi International Airport’s screening on March 3.
-The family had the virus and
+The family had the virus and spread it to five other people

 Opposition parties tried to target the government over its handling of the health emergency.
 Leader of opposition Ramesh Chennithala had also urged the government that instead of trying to contain the spread of coronavirus, the state should adopt the ‘mitigation’ strategy employed by western countries like the US and UK.
 The chief minister dismissed this suggestion, and now, as confirmed cases in the US and UK have risen exponentially, the opposition parties have maintained radio silence.